wp-plugins/dt-world-clock/readme.txt

 == Frequently Asked Questions ==
-* Initial release.
+* FAQs Not Yet.

 == Screenshots ==
-1. screenshot-1.png (show clock on front)
+1. screenshot-1.png (Clock on front)
-2. screenshot-2.png (show general settings for clock)
+2. screenshot-2.png (General settings for clock)
-3. screenshot-3.png (show advanced settings for clock)
+3. screenshot-3.png (Advanced settings for clock)
-4. screenshot-4.png (place it on any widget of your theme)
+4. screenshot-4.png (Place it on any widget of your theme)
-5. screenshot-5.png (show clock on front, apperance will depends on theme style)
+5. screenshot-5.png (Clock on front, apperance will depends on theme style)

 == Changelog ==

+= V1.3.0 - 27.08.2015 =

+update : Added day of the week feature
+Bugfix : removed whitespace before first php tag

 = V1.2.0 - 28.07.2015 =